 Escaping From Life

-Is life Escaping from you?
-Are you missing out on meaningful life experiences because you are too preoccupied with all the background noise and distractions.
+Are you missing out on meaningful life experiences because you are too preoccupied with all the background noise and distractions?

 Are daily life stresses stealing your attention and draining your energy?
-Are you satisfied with the amount of control and freedom you feel you have over your life?
+Are you satisfied with where you are in life, as well as with the amount of control and freedom you feel you have?

 A lot of times when we are caught up in what feels like never ending daily stresses, our initial reaction can be that we just need to escape.
-To run away from all our worries and concerns, and not look back.
+It feels easier to just run away from all our worries & concerns, and not look back.

-The moment that you feel like escaping from life is a moment for you to make a shift.
+The moment that you feel like escaping from life is the moment for you to make a shift.
 It's an opportunity for you to regroup, refocus, and be intentional.